RyanBProg/itunes-api/README.md

 If no artists match the current day/filters, `data` is an empty array with `total: 0`.

-## Why it’s built this way

-- **Single responsibility modules** – `ArtistsController` only coordinates the DTO and service, while `ArtistsService` owns integration logic.
-This keeps Nest test modules light and aligns with Nest best practices.
-- **Abortable fetch instead of long-lived HTTP clients** – A simple `fetch` + `AbortController` combo is enough for this single endpoint and lets us surface timeouts explicitly without external dependencies.
-- **Validation at the edge** – Global pipes validate and transform every DTO, preventing stray query params from leaking into business logic.
-The DTO defaults also document our contract.
-- **Utility extraction** – Helpers like `getDayName`, `normaliseName`, and `toNumber` live in `src/common/utils`, making the service readable and independently testable.
-- **Operational guards** – Throttling and caching at the app module level protect the iTunes API and stabilize responses when traffic spikes.

 ## Getting started

 1. **Install dependencies**